thunderbird89/esf/stories/story-knock-knock.md

 > "It's... that's a Wraith, ma'am.
 Transponder confirms it's one of ours."

 Reeves pulled up the track.
 The Wraith was moving at suicidal speed, threading through the debris field from the destroyed *Devourer's Pride*, using the wreckage as cover.
-Its stealth systems were active—the Ryzak sensors probably hadn't even seen it yet.
+Its stealth systems were active - the Ryzak sensors probably hadn't even seen it yet.
 The craft was on a direct intercept course with the *Crimson Fang*, vectoring toward the battleship's flank.

 > "What the hell are they doing?" the tactical officer muttered.